Browse by Medical Category

 The stipend and benefits are maintained at the standard Partners institutional level (PHS Resident Salary 2014-2015).
 Fellows receive an appointment at Harvard Medical School and participate in the teaching of residents and medical students who rotate on the cardiac and vascular imaging services.

 The MGH Imaging Department has been awarded the largest NIH funding among all radiology departments in the country for the last decade.
 The division of Cardiovascular Imaging has an active research program and has produced over 500 publications and has been awarded more than 15 NIH grants.
 Faculty are recognized leaders in cardiovascular imaging, including leadership of imaging societies, editors of journals, and principal investigators of large multicenter trials.
 Please see this list of recent publications and the Cardiac MR PET CT program website for additional details.
 The primary focus of the dedicated Cardiovascular Research Fellowship program is the development of clinical research skills.
 As fellows are exposed to various research laboratories, they will be introduced to diverse MR and CT research and related projects and may choose a mentor who matches the fellow’s research interests.
 Research projects within the division range from basic MR and CT technology development and dose reduction techniques to large multicenter imaging trials such as ROMICAT I, ROMICAT II, and PROMISE.

 Training future radiologists is central to the mission of the Mass General Department of Radiology.
 Chairman Emeritus James H. Thrall, MD, discusses our commitment to education and the key role residents and fellows play within the department.
 Watch now >

-The MGH Cardiovascular Imaging division is currently accepting applications for a one-year clinical fellowships beginning in July 2017.
+The MGH Cardiovascular Imaging division is currently accepting applications for a one-year clinical fellowships starting in July 2018 and July 2019.
 To apply please complete the following, addressed to program directors Dr. Brian Ghoshhajra and Dr. Nina Meyersohn.

 Graduates of foreign medical schools should be aware that you must be eligible for a limited or full license in the State of Massachusetts in order to be considered.